 The Bombay Act, 1939 authorised the Market Committee to levy fees on the transactions in agricultural produce.
-The said fee was payable by the seller according to the weight of the produce.
-The Maharashtra Act, 1963 authorised the Market Committee to collect the market fee from the purchases and the fee is charged ad valorems.
+The said fee was payable by the seller according to the weight of the producer.
+The Maharashtra Act, 1963 authorised the Market Committee to collect the Market fee from the purchase and fee is charged ad valorems.